Named a Best Book of 2025 by The New Yorker

 Praise:

-"In Information Age, Cora Lewis captures the splendor and misery of being in your twenties in sly style...
-Lewis's gift for observation and condensation, her wryness, means that every page has that spark of recognition — in other words, the mark of truth." — Joanna Biggs, deputy editor of The Yale Review
+"In Information Age, Lewis's gift for observation and condensation, her wryness, means that every page has that spark of recognition — in other words, the mark of truth." — Joanna Biggs, deputy editor of The Yale Review

 “Welcome to the zeitgeist viewed from the Manhattan news desk of a shrewdly inquisitive young journalist...
 In Information Age, Cora Lewis’s delectable and harrowing and often very funny debut, she applies the flashing precision of a surgical tool to the material of our daily lives." — Kathryn Davis, author of Aurelia, Aurélia and Duplex